Occupational Therapy (OT)

 Schedule Type: Lab

-This course provides students the opportunity to apply concepts learned in OT 560 and other coursework.
-Students are assigned an individual client in the community and analyze the person’s participation in occupations in their natural environment.
-They are guided by a faculty mentor as they design, fabricate and implement appropriate environmental adaptations, and develop strategies to successfully incorporate these adaptations into the individual’s daily routines.
-Students have the opportunity to develop beginning professional presentation skills through a presentation of their OT 562 adaptation project.
+Environmental Competence in Action: OT 562 provides students with lab activities and field experience to apply concepts learned in previous coursework and in OT 560.
+Students are assigned an individual client in the community.
+They analyze the person’s participation in occupations and the natural environment in which these occupations occur.
+Students collaboratively design, fabricate and implement appropriate environmental adaptations, and develop strategies to incorporate these adaptations into the individual’s daily routine.
+Through this coursework students develop their interpersonal skills, clinical reasoning and problem-solving abilities as they are guided through this process during regular meetings with a faculty mentor.
+Finally, students have the opportunity to develop their professional presentation skills through a class presentation of their OT 562 adaptation project, integrating core concepts from OT 562 lab activities and OT 560 course assignments, discussions, and learning activities.

 College: Jefferson College of Rehabilitation Sciences